Milton Keynes Community Foundation Limited

 - Retrospective grants - Applications must allow time for the grants process before project start

-- Organizations with outstanding monitoring - If previously funded, end of grant monitoring must be up to date
+- Organisations with outstanding monitoring - If previously funded, end of grant monitoring must be up to date

 Full exclusions are detailed in their Grants Policy document available on their website.
 Common reasons for rejection include applications not meeting eligibility criteria and delivery plans that are not clearly explained or thought through.